Updated: March 3rd, 2015

 900 Zigzag and crackled vectors including lightning strikes, frames, outlines, intense, tiles, rounded, curved s and more.

-On buying, you receive the download url to the CSH presets and the documentation and also a gallery.
+On buying the zigzag Photoshop shapes, you receive the download url to the CSH presets and the documentation and also a gallery.

 They can be in any color (gradient or pattern or solid color etc), they can be exported, use with layer effects, they can be combined with text and other paths and much more.